On the plane with Harris – but is she really opening up to the press?

 The last time I flew Air Force Two, it was October 2006 and Dick Cheney was vice president.
 I was part of the small press corps covering the VP’s trip to Kansas and Louisiana.

-So when the Monitor’s turn to fly with Vice President Kamala Harris came up late last week – for a campaign swing to Wisconsin and Michigan – I was struck by a coincidence: Vice President Harris, the Democratic nominee for president, would appear at a rally with Liz Cheney, the former No. 3 Republican in the House and daughter of the former vice president.
+So when the Monitor’s turn to fly with Vice President Kamala Harris came up late last week – for a campaign swing in Wisconsin and Michigan – I was struck by a coincidence: Vice President Harris, the Democratic nominee for president, would appear at a rally with Liz Cheney, the former No. 3 Republican in the House and daughter of the former vice president.

 “Our republic faces a threat unlike any we have faced before,” Ms. Cheney somberly told the crowd in Ripon, Wisconsin, birthplace of the Republican Party in 1854.